rancher/rancher.github.io/rancher/v1.2/zh/cattle/external-dns-service/index.md

   - /rancher/latest/zh/cattle/external-dns-service/
 ---

-## External DNS Service using Route53
+## External DNS Service
 ---

-As part of the [Rancher catalog]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/catalog/), Rancher provides a DNS service that is integrated with Amazon Route53 DNS.
-When launching the service, a single route53 container is launched in Rancher.
-This container will listen for rancher-metadata events, generate DNS records based on the metadata changes, and update Route53 accordingly.
+As part of the [Rancher catalog]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/catalog/), Rancher provides a multiple DNS services that listen to rancher-metadata events, and generate DNS records based on the metadata changes.
+The examples will use Route53 as an example for how the external DNS service works, but Rancher also has community contributed services with other DNS providers.

 ### Best Practices